cielliang/blog-cielyann/wp-content/plugins/dooodl/readme.txt

 == Changelog ==

+= 1.0.10 =
+* Fixed a compatibility issue caused by a action_handler in the plugin.

 = 1.0.9 =
 * 'stripslash()'ed the description and the title in the Viewer HTML and XML feeds.